- About Us

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.
 All pain medications are based on species and weight.

 For dogs, we may recommend an oral anti-inflammatory the day after surgery and several days after to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset and can be given even the morning of surgery.

 We occasionally use narcotic patches for some surgeries in dogs and cats.
-The cost will depend on the size of the pet.
-Injectable pain medications may also be used after surgery on both dogs and cats.
+Injectable pain medications may also be used before or after surgery.
 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.